chris-wood/ccnx-keyexchange-rfc/draft-wood-icnrg-ccnxkeyexchange-01.md

 - Consumers know the namespace prefix of the producer for which they wish to execute the CCNxKE protocol.

-- CCNx-KE protocol information is carried in a distinguished field outside of the payload of CCN messages.
+- CCNxKE protocol information is carried in a distinguished field outside of the payload of CCN messages.
 This is done to distinguish key exchange material with application data in a message.
 This is necessary for 0 RTT packets that carry both keying material and application payload.